brendan-yates/airhockeytable/README.md

 probably figure out a better way to do this.
 * The final demonstration isn't very interactive.
 Try putting physical dials or sliders on the table to control things (eg. motor speed, playing style).
 These might win you a prize at SparkNight.

+# Finally
+Good luck guys, read as much as you can about the setup and give it a crack.